dstackai/dstack/docs/concepts.md

 Workflows are defined declaratively in the `.dstack/workflows.yaml` file within the project.
-Every workflow may specify the provider, dependencies, commands, artifacts, infrastructure resources, environment variables, and more.
+Every workflow may specify the provider, dependencies, commands, artifacts, hardware requirements, environment variables, and more.

 === ".dstack/workflows.yaml"